iamdonovan/iamdonovan.github.io/_sources/teaching/egm101/practicals/week5.rst

     :alt: A blank Excel workbook, showing the Home panel on the ribbon in the upper part of the window.

 |br| A spreadsheet is a table of different *cells*, organized into *rows* and *columns*.
 In Excel, the columns are
 labelled alphabetically (A, B, C, ...
 Z, AA, AB, etc.), and the rows are labeled numerically (1, 2, 3, ... etc.).

 Cells are identified using their column and row - in the example above, the green outline is in cell A1, or the first column and first row.

-At the bottom of the window, you can also see a tab labeled "Sheet1", indicating that this is the first *sheet* (table) in the spreadsheet.
-Excel spreadsheets can contain multiple sheets - to add additional sheets, use the "+" symbol next to the sheet tabs.
+At the bottom left of the window, you can also see a tab labeled "**Sheet1**", indicating that this is the first *sheet* (table) in the spreadsheet.
+Excel spreadsheets can contain multiple sheets - to add additional sheets, use the "**+**" symbol next to the sheet tabs.
 You can also switch between sheets using the tabs.

 importing data
 ---------------